MaroueneA/ChatBot_SMU/Build.md

 To run the backend, you need flask:

-cd backend
+1) cd backend

-Flask run
+2) Flask run

 To run the frontend:

-1)install dependecies:
+1) install dependecies:
 npm install

 2) Start: